biologyscience/discord-games-beta/README.md

+# This package will no longer be maintained, see https://github.com/biologyscience/discord-games-beta/blob/main/deprecated.md for more info

 # Discord Games BETA
 ### **NOTE**:
 This is my first npm package, used for testing with my friends.
 Feel free to continue reading if you want to use it for yourself.